When visiting Mexico City recently, we ate so much delicious food that my brain was bursting with ideas by the time we got home.

 - 3 Tbsp water, vegetable broth, or oil

 - 1/2 small white or yellow onion, diced

 - 1-2 small chipotle peppers in adobo sauce, loosely chopped (reduce or increase to preferred spice)

 - 1/2 tsp sea salt, plus more to taste

 - 5 cups vegetable broth (or store bought)

 - 5 small corn tortillas (or use tortilla chips!)

 - Ripe avocado (optional)

-Heat a large pot over medium heat.
-Once hot, add vegetable broth, diced onion, and minced garlic.
-Saute, stirring occasionally for 3-5 minutes or until onions are translucent.
+- Heat a large pot over medium heat.
+Once hot, add 3 Tbsp vegetable broth (or water or oil), diced onion, and minced garlic.
+Sauté, stirring occasionally for 3-5 minutes or until onions are translucent.

 *Nutrition information is a rough estimate calculated with lesser amount of avocado oil and without optional ingredients.